The video gives my overview of this incredibly useful and totally free tool – check it out! As I say, you are in for a treat 😀

 We've developed something special for you, a foreign language reading interface, which can be an incredibly useful tool to help you advance quicker in being able to read and absorb vocabulary in your target language no matter what that language may be.

 All you have to do is go to fi3m.com/lwt and you'll find it to be pretty straightforward to navigate, especially after looking at the video above and the links below to get an idea how to use it fully.
 If you don't have a log-in for the Fluent in 3 months forum yet, get that here as your log-in will keep your languages, texts and stored words/phrases private just to you.
 You cannot access the online system without logging in.

 Since this system is stored online, you will be able to read those texts on your computer, iPad (or other tablet) or your mobile device – all you need is an Internet connection!

-Last year I reviewed a website called LingQ, and while I can’t say I appreciated many of the features (or staff) of that commercial site I did actually really like specifically the reading interface.
+Previously I reviewed a website called LingQ, and while I can't say I appreciated many of the features (or staff) of that commercial site, I did actually really like specifically the reading interface.
 It was an encouraging and practical way to read texts in foreign languages (German in my case) and improve your vocabulary while you are at it.

-The problem is that it’s not something I can globally recommend to people because too many important features are for subscription paid customers only (which can get expensive since it’s starts at $120/year for the basic account), and it has an extremely limited list of languages (i.e. not a single one of the six languages I’ve learned in the last year is offered on that site).
-And new features are added very slowly.
+The problem is that it's not something I can globally recommend to people because too many important features are for subscription paid customers only (which can get expensive since it's starts at $120/year for the basic account), and it has a limited but growing list of languages, and new features are added very slowly.